Fortify Your Life: Your Guide to Vitamins, Minerals, and More by Tieraona Low Dog

 Low Dog also provides charts to assist you with various medical conditions & supplement recommendations as well as possible drug (prescription & non) reactions.

 Overall this is a very balanced book.
 Integrated medicine is truly a wonderful balance between conventional & non conventional treatments.
-We wholeheartedly agree that we need to try something less invasive first before going to more extreme measures regarding our health.
-Our favorite Dr. was integrated.
-At the time we didn't grasp all of it as we were still very young.
-But it was that Dr. & no other that actually helped us heal & unbeknownst to him, led us towards a more holistic lifestyle.
+I wholeheartedly agree that we need to try something less invasive first before going to more extreme measures regarding our health.
+My favorite Doctor was integrated.
+At the time I didn't grasp all of it as I was still very young.
+But it was that Doctor & no other that actually helped me heal & unbeknownst to him, led me towards a more holistic lifestyle.

 Amazon Associates Disclosure